 Does mastering the art of seamless repeats feel like the pinnacle of your surface design journey?
 We’ve got a not-so-secret truth to tell you—they’re easier than you might think!
 Spoonflower designer Anda Corrie is demystifying seamless repeats using the budget-friendly (just $9.99!) design tool, Procreate®, and her trusty iPad.
+With her helpful tutorial, you’ll be able to design fabric, wallpaper and even your own custom bedding in no time.

 Does the thought of lugging an oversized cardboard tube storing your poster for an upcoming presentation have your heart racing and palms sweating?
 If you know this stressful feeling all too well, today’s research poster hack will be your saving grace.
 Follow along as one of Spoonflower’s Customer Service Advocates, Jennifer, shares how to create a one yard poster on Performance Piqué using the free design program Canva.
 By the end of her tutorial you’ll be saying goodbye paper, hello piqué!